Tuchsanai/DevTools/00_GIT/Week03/LAB00/readme.md

     git branch branch4
     git branch branch5
     ```
-2. Switch to each branch and create files (Note: You can use `git checkout` or `git switch` to switch branches):
+2. Switch to each branch, create files, and display the current branch (Note: You can use `git checkout` or `git switch` to switch branches):
     ```bash
     git checkout branch1
     echo "This is file1 in branch1" > file1.txt